Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Numerical Results

 Overall, successful ansatz training on the RLE encoded circuit demonstrates significantly fewer CNOT gates, and consequently, the spatial and temporal aspects of the quantum circuits are less prone to noise than the uncompressed case.
-Noisy energy variance shows that the compressed problem also produces a stable result.
-Not only does our protocol help to minimize the effect of noise for preparing a VQE problem, it also allows for a more effective ground state preparation; and therefore is an effective tool that can comprehensively enhance the quality of the gradient descent.
+Noisy energy variance shows that the compressed problem also produces a stable result. \cheng{While the compressed HEA simulation results does not directly imply scalability in VQE, our protocol is compatible to scalable VQE algorithm such as qubit ADAPT-VQE \cite{Qubit-Adapt-VQE}.
+See Appendix \ref{appendix: adapt-vqe} for implementation.
+Exponential improvement on the scaling of fermionic modes relieve the problem of barren plateau contributed from qubit scaling, and enhances the performance of qubit ADAPT-VQE. }

-\textit{Complexity Analysis} -- The RLE encoder and its associated classical decoder have a computational complexity of $\mathcal{O}(M^N)$.
-In practice, they are replaced with polynomial encoder-decoder constructions that attain the GV bound, such as the Goppa code and Gallager's LDPC code.
-FED, when combined with optimal CEC, is fully scalable.

-While our protocol has scalable encoding-decoding complexity, it does not directly address the encoded fermionic gate complexity.
-In fact, if we directly exponentiate the operator of Eqn$\sim$(\ref{eqn: re/im xp pair}), the worst-case gate complexity scaling $\mathcal{O}(M^N)$, as shown in Appendix \ref{appendix: measurement cost}.
-Unlike the segment code and Polylog scheme, RLE encoder has no gate related constraints.
-However, there are two ways to circumvent this problem.

-Firstly, we can implement quantum algorithms without fermionic gates, such as our VQE benchmarks.
-Beyond NISQ algorithms, scalable gate implementation requires partial quantum state decoding $\mathcal{E}(\ket{\psi})\rightarrow\ket{\psi}$ where only the necessary fermionic modes are decoded.
-Such a decoder will require $\mathcal{O}(\log M)$ (see Appendix \ref{appendix: gate complexity}) ancillary qubits and can be constructed with a variational quantum autoencoder (VAE) \cite{rocchetto_VAE_2018}.
-Similar to FED, which avoids exponential Pauli decomposition, a quantum decoder for encoded Fock bases can bypass the direct implementation of exponentially many commuting Pauli gates or multi-control gates.
-In practice, such a decoder is useful for designing sparse access oracles $\hat{O}_H$ and $\hat{O}_F$ \cite{sparse_access} in compressed Fock bases to determine amplitudes $\bra{\Vec{a}}\hat{H}\ket{\Vec{b}}$ and columns $\Vec{f}(\Vec{a}, l)$, where $l$ is the $l$th non-zero element in the matrix row $\Vec{a}$ in the Fock basis.

-Ultimately, it is possible to implement scalable fermionic gates in our scheme.
-However, it requires a quantum state decoder.